-With a vision of becoming the center for entrepreneurial activities in the Birmingham, Ala., area, the Entrepreneurial Center Inc. (EC) is continuing to grow and to build on its history.
+With a vision of becoming the center for entrepreneurial activities in the Birmingham, Ala., area, the Entrepreneurial Center Inc. (EC) (now Innovation Depot) is continuing to grow and to build on its history.

 "We’re very, very excited" about the award, says Susan Matlock, incubator president.
 "It’s an affirmation that we have developed ourselves in a way to be a role model for other business incubation centers."